Clement-O/python-duplicate/docs/python-duplicate/examples.rst

 .. code:: python

-    from pyd import FromMySQL  # or FromPSQL for Postgres
+    from pyduplicate import FromMySQL  # or FromPSQL for Postgres

     INFO_DICT = {
         'HOST': "MYSQL_HOSTNAME",